dreipunktnull/typo3-ext-filemetadata-image-credits/README.md

-# typo3-ext-filemetadata-image-credits
+# TYPO3 Extension Image Credits

-[WIP] TYPO3 Extension for listing image credits for media on the site
+TYPO3 Extension for listing image credits for media on the site.

+## License

+GPLv2+